-These limits are intended to be applied to a specific set of students for a specific unit, except in the case of work communicated via an intranet/learning or content management system/eReserve, where the limits are applied across the institution as a whole.
+These limits are intended to be applied to a specific set of students for a specific course either in print or online.

 Teaching staff should adhere to these limits at all times.
 There may be occasions where teaching staff wish to reproduce and communicate more than these limits.
 In these instances, consider these options:

 - Consider if there is value in in identifying for students an alternative resource that could supplement or replace all or part of the work you intended to use more than a reasonable portion of.
 This could also improve student's breadth of reading.

 - Is the work available online, or could the Library purchase access to the work, which could then be provided to all students?